Drashko73/instaScraper/README.md

 - Extract user details including username, full name, biography, and profile picture.
 - Retrieve public posts along with their captions, likes, and comments.
 - Retrieve post with the most likes
+- Get links to posts where user is tagged

 ## Requirements